Metzneria neuropterella

 and south-eastern Siberia and Mongolia, as well as in North Africa.
 The habitat consist of short-turfed, herb rich chalk downland.

 The wingspan is 14–24 mm.
 Adults are on wing from June to August.

 The larvae feed in the seedheads of Cirsium acaule and Centaurea nigra.
-The species overwinters in the larval stage within a silken chamber inside the seed-head.
 Larvae can be found from late August onwards and pupation takes place in June.